-The new Baptist Medical Health Center in Conway has brought even more access to incredible health care.
+The new Baptist Medical Health Center–Conway has brought even more access to incredible health care.
 Now there are two major hospitals in Conway.

 While the city strives to continually improve the quality of life for its people, Conway has always been a wonderful place to call home.
-Locals can take their pick from a number of shopping hubs including Lewis Crossing, Conway Commons and Conway Towne Center.
-These retail destinations are known for stores like Sam’s Club, Bed Bath & Beyond, Books-A-Million and Ulta as well as restaurants like Hideaway Pizza, David's Burgers, On the Border.
+Locals can take their pick from several shopping hubs, including Lewis Crossing, Conway Commons and Conway Towne Center.
+These retail destinations are known for stores like Sam’s Club, Bed Bath & Beyond, Books-A-Million and Ulta as well as restaurants like Hideaway Pizza, David's Burgers, On the Border and Texas Roadhouse.

 Historic downtown is also a popular district to shop, with about 40 retailers and restaurants selling a mix of old and new.

-Speaking on restaurants, Conway boasts a burgeoning food scene.
-The locals love Mike’s Place, Pasta Grill, Blue Sail Coffee and Zetêo Coffee, PattiCakes Bakery, The Patio Café and Tacos 4 Life, an eatery with a mission that donates a meal to a hungry child for every purchase.
+Locals love Mike’s Place, Pasta Grill, Blue Sail Coffee and Zetêo Coffee, PattiCakes Bakery, The Patio Café and Tacos 4 Life, which donates a meal to a hungry child for every purchase.